hayattgd/Emuratch/CONTRIBUTING.md

 ### Adding render

 To add new render, write a code implements `IRender` on `src/Render/`.
 Should be named like `RaylibRender`, not `Raylib`.
 Same as adding a engine, please describe a reason if you can't / don't want to implement `IRender` or naming like `XXXRender`.
+Also you need to implement `new(Project)` to work properly.

 ## 4. Testing